The first option display single pots on ground secured by stake pins:

 I use these 6-inch garden stake pins in gardening tasks to hold up pots, pottery, and other plant support items in my garden, like tables, fencing, cages, and support plant rods.

-I earn fees from qualifying purchases.
+As an Amazon associate, I earn fees from qualifying purchases.

 This outdoor plant stand option is for free-standing outdoor small to medium size pots.
 These 6-inch Garden Stake Pins come in three different varieties; half-green, all-green or galvanized.
-Small to medium size plants that add to front yard or backyard settings that sit on the ground can be held in place using these six-inch outdoor gardening stake pins.
+Small to medium size plants that add to front yard or backyard settings that sit on in-ground soil can be held in place using these six-inch outdoor gardening stake pins.
 The garden stake pins hold the pottery or other outdoor pots in place during low seconds-long wind periods.
-Plant pots also tend to tilt or fall when the moisture levels in the soil are low, and upward foliage causes the pot to tumble over.
-By staking the pins around the parameter of the pots, the pots should hold in place in a stationary matter, hence the pins become outdoor plant stands.
+Plant pots also tend to tilt or fall when the moisture levels in the soil in the pots are low, and upward foliage causes the pot to tumble over.
+By staking the pins around the parameter of the pots in-ground, the pots should hold in place in a stationary matter, hence the pins become outdoor plant stands.
 If the pots have large amounts of foliage extending from them, add more pins on the parameter of the pots.
 Encircle more pins around the pots to create individual outdoor plant stands for each pot.
 For example, a pot of basil in a garden will stand up freely, stationary and in place, and it will not fall onto other plants in the garden, if staked with pins.
 Also, a fully blooming bouquetlike flowery potted plant with large top foliage will stand upright in a yard’s flower display and not spill or tumble over.

 These pins are easy to install, therefore just push the pins into the soil half-way down around the parameters of the pots, tightening the sides of the pots.
 Tighten the tension around the pots by adding more pins.
 If pots are still sloping or leaning towards falling, add one or two metal garden stake rods with the pins to set the pots upright.
 There are three different varieties of pins to use on the exterior of the pots to set the pots stationary.
 These pins can be reused for several gardening seasons for staking pots into stationary positions.

 Two-Tier 2-3 feet plant stand options change the height of plants in comparison to in-ground garden planting levels.
-Set plants up at different height levels in an in-ground gardening environment in a greenhouse, or above the ground free standing plants on a patio. Â These type of plant stands add multiple height levels to the gardening setting; 6-inches from the ground, and 24-inches from the ground.
+Set plants up at different height levels in an in-ground gardening environment in a greenhouse, or above the ground free standing plants on a patio.
+These type of plant stands add multiple height levels to the gardening setting; 6-inches from the ground, and 24-inches from the ground.
 A 3-tier stand, or table would be 36-inches from the ground.
 There are several plants that would fit in this setting by being displayed above the in-ground gardening.
 The plant stands can be placed in various places in a greenhouse or on a patio, if there is amble light reaching each of the plants.

 This 2-tier plant stand option also displays well on a patio or porch with amble or partial sunlight.
-It takes up a small amount of space for two-tier outdoor plants or for two-tier potted herb gardens.
+It takes up a small amount of space for two-tier outdoor plants or for 2-tier potted herb gardens.

-Picnic tables (#commissionearned)Â also work well to use as a plant stand for a small garden or small patio gardening setting.
-Picnic tables have two-tier standing areas for plants.
-However, metal-plant-stand tables use less spacing, but either unit would work depending on the amount of space allowed in the yard or patio for a garden.
+Outdoor tables also work well to use as plant stands for small gardens, or for small patio gardening settings.
+Outdoor tables have 2-tier standing areas for plants, full sun plants sit on top of tables, and partial sun plants sit underneath tables.
+However, 1, 2, or 3-tier metal-plant-stand tables use less spacing, but either unit (outdoor table units or 1-3-tier plant stand units) would work depending on the amount of space allowed in the yards or patios for gardens.
+Both types of tables allow for partial and full sun light.

-After the pots are installed and secured on the garden tables or picnic tables, secure the tables down in place in a garden yard setting with 6-inch garden stake pins.
+After the pots are installed and secured on the garden tables or outdoor tables, secure the tables itself down in place in a garden yard setting with 6-inch garden stake pins.
 Install the pins by inserting the pins in the ground about half-way down around each of the legs of the table.
 Thread rope through each stake pin and tie rope to each of the table legs.
 Tie rope around the pins and the legs to secure them in place.
 Add more pins to tighten the tension of the garden tables and picnic tables, then secure more rope around the added pins.
 The units should feel stationary to the ground.
 In the stationary pots on the tables begin planting above-the-ground garden.

-Carolyn Stewart, Administrator for homengardenplus.com Blog/Website is a participant in the Amazon.com Services LLC Associates Program, an affiliate advertising program designed to provide a means for me to earn fees by linking to Amazon.com and affiliated sites.
+Disclaimer: Carolyn Stewart, Administrator for homengardenplus.com Blog/Website is a participant in the Amazon.com Services LLC Associates Program, an affiliate advertising program designed to provide a means for me to earn fees by linking to Amazon.com and affiliated sites.

 Homengardenplus.com Disclosure Statement